Scraped Concrete Ceilings:

 The Best Way to Get a Smooth, Level Ceiling

 Nine times out of ten, you’re going to save time and money in the long run when you hire a professional from the start; this is true whether it’s tiling a bathroom, installing cabinets, or removing popcorn ceilings.
 And it’s especially valid if those ceilings are concrete, for the reasons mentioned above.
-Ceiling experts have the tools and experience to accomplish in a few days what would take you a week or more.
-On top of that, it will look professional, instead of like a DIY hack job.
+Ceiling experts have the tools and experience to accomplish in a few days what would take you a week or more when it comes to unfinished, scraped concrete ceilings.
+On top of that, it will look professional, instead of ending up looking like a DIY hack job.

-If you’ve scraped your concrete ceilings, are you stuck with the coarse mess?
-Not at all.
+If you’ve scraped your concrete ceilings, are you stuck with the rough-looking, coarse surface?
+Not at all!
 A ceiling expert can still create a flawless surface for you.

 How Does a Professional Take Scraped Concrete Ceilings & Make Them Smooth?

-The key to getting a flawless, smooth ceiling is to skim coat the entire surface, at least twice.
-That’s right, every inch.
+The key to getting a flawless, smooth ceiling is to skim coat the entire surface—at least twice.
+That’s right, every square inch needs to be coated.
 At RemoveCeilingTexture.com, we use the same method that has been used by plasterers for centuries: a hawk and trowel, and an eye for detail.
 Working on stilts, on a canvas above your head, takes stamina and skill.
-Filling in holes is one thing, but the real expertise comes in when a wavy ceiling needs to be levelled.
-This takes a keen eye and steady hand.
-Without the popcorn to hide imperfections, the finished product needs to be impeccable.
-Your average condo owner doesn’t have the time, patience, or skill to attain a perfectly smooth finish.
+Filling-in random holes is one thing, but the real expertise comes in when a wavy ceiling needs to be levelled.
+This takes a keen eye, and a steady hand.
+Without the popcorn to hide all the imperfections on the ceiling, the finished product needs to be impeccable.
+Your average condo owner doesn’t have the time, patience, or skill to attain a perfectly smooth finish, and neither should they be expected to.

 There’s No Shame in Admitting You Need Professional Help!

-If you’ve scraped your concrete ceilings and now they look terrible, RemoveCeilingTexture.com can help.
-We’ve worked extensively on concrete ceilings, and have seen it all: Failed DIY Popcorn Ceiling Removal, Water-damaged Texture, Rough, Unfinished Concrete Slabs, and Wavy Concrete Ceilings That Needed Filling.
+If you’re looking at your scraped concrete ceilings and have realized that they don’t look like a proper, finished surface, RemoveCeilingTexture.com is here to help.
+We’ve worked extensively on concrete ceilings since 2007 in the Metro Vancouver area, and have seen it all: Failed DIY Popcorn Ceiling Removal, Water-damaged Texture, Rough, Unfinished Concrete Slabs, and Wavy Concrete Ceilings That Needed Filling.

-Avoid frustration and contact us today, by email, or by phone at 604-420-7578, for advice and a free estimate on resurfacing your ceilings.
+Avoid frustration and contact us today for advice, and a free estimate on resurfacing your ceilings via our contact form, or by phone at 604-420-7578.